Healthy Homes Assessment Iona

 What We Do

-As building inspectors we deal with all the components associated with expert home Inspections.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects of expert home inspects.
+We’re there to make sure you make the right choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure that you are fully updated on the condition of any property you might be considering buying or selling and also other services.
+We specialise in a variety of solutions to ensure you are completely updated on the condition of any property you might be thinking of buying or selling and also other services.

 Experienced & Insured Inspection Experts